 This course provides students with the fundamentals of design and implementation of a secure network infrastructure.
 The focus will be on designing, configuring, and testing router and firewall security.
-A grade of C or higher is required for this course to count toward graduation in a College of Professional Studies certificate or degree program.

 Prerequisite(s): CNET 3210 (C) and CNET 3220 (C).

 CNET 4240 - Optimizing Converged Networks (2-2-3)